Jocke44/future-technology/README.md

 ### Existing Features

-Navigation bar with an main heading and four links.
+Sticky navigation bar with an main heading and four links.

 Main content with one article and four sections.